Bijections for generalized Tamari intervals via orientations: Bijection using separating decompositions

-{\bf A more symmetric formulation of the bijection $\Phi'$.} We reformulate here the bijection $\Phi'$ in a more symmetric way (in terms of the roles played by blue and red edges).
-We recall from~\cite{FKHO10, FFNO11} the notions of equatorial line and 2-book embedding of a separating decomposition $S=(Q,X)$.
-We let $H$ be the map, called the \emph{augmented map} of $Q$, obtained from $Q$ as follows: in each inner face $f$ of $Q$, insert a gray vertex connected by new edges to the $4$ corners around $f$, then delete the edges of $Q$.
-Note that each edge of $H$ corresponds to a corner in an inner face of $Q$; such a corner is called \emph{bicolored} if the two edges delimiting the corner are of different colors (one is blue and one is red) and is called \emph{unicolored} otherwise.
-The edges of $H$ associated to bicolored (resp. unicolored) corners of $Q$ are colored green (resp. gray).
-The local conditions of separating decompositions ensure that each inner vertex of $Q$ has two bicolored corners, the outer vertices $s',t'$ have one bicolored corner, and $s,t$ have no bicolored corner.
-In addition it is easily checked that each inner face has two bicolored corners.
-Hence the number of green edges incident to a vertex $v\in H$ is $0$ if $v\in\{s,t\}$, is $1$ if $v\in\{s',t'\}$, and is $2$ otherwise.
-It is shown in Lemma 3.1 of~\cite{FFNO11} that the green edges actually form a simple path from $s'$ to $t'$ that visits all vertices of $H$ except $s$ and $t$; this path $P$ is called the \emph{equatorial line} of $S$, see Figure~\ref{fig:separating}(c).
+We reformulate here the bijection $\Phi'$ in a more symmetric way (in terms of the roles played by blue and red edges).
+We recall from~\cite{FFNO11, FKHO10} the notions of equatorial line and 2-book embedding of a separating decomposition $S=(Q,X)$.
+A separating decomposition has the property that each inner face $f$ has two bicolored corners.
+We may then draw a green curve inside $f$ to join these two corners.
+It is shown in Lemma 3.1 of~\cite{FFNO11} that the union of these green curves forms a simple curve $L$ from $s'$ to $t'$ that visits all inner faces and all vertices except $s$ and $t$; then $L$ is called the \emph{equatorial line} of $S$, see Figure~\ref{fig:separating}(c).

+One can then stretch $L$ into a horizontal line where the vertices of $Q$ are equally spaced (with $t$ as the left extremity and $s$ as the right extremity), and planarly draw the blue (resp. red) edges of $S$ as half-circles in the lower (resp upper) half-plane, see Figure~\ref{fig:book_embedding}.
+This canonical drawing is called the \emph{2-book embedding} of $S$.
+It is shown in Theorem 2.14 of~\cite{FKHO10} (see also Proposition 3.3 in~\cite{FFNO11}) that the 2-book embedding of $S$ satisfies the following so-called \emph{alternating condition}: